sonalgoyal/crux/testData/BseStock/README.txt

 OR

-To put data as composite rowKey long stockId ,String date both concatenated :- a.Create table in HBase.
+To put data as composite rowKey stockId(as dataType string), date(as dataType long) both concatenated :- a.Create table in HBase.
 On the shell,

 create 'stockData1','price','spread','stats'